SanderMertens/flecs/docs/Manual.md

 SHARED   | Match only shared components
 ANY      | Match owned or shared components
 PARENT   | Match component from parent
-CASCADE  | Match component from parent, iterate depth-first Nothing  | Do not get the component from an entity, just pass in handle
+CASCADE  | Match component from parent, iterate breadth-first Nothing  | Do not get the component from an entity, just pass in handle

 This is an example of a query that requests the `Position` component from both the entity and its parent: